Stalemate Affects Supply to Different Parts of Country

-Transporters continued with their strike for the fourth consecutive day today, hitting supply of goods to various parts of the country with the stalemate still on.
+Transporters continued with their strike for the fourth consecutive day today, hitting the supply of goods to various parts of the country with the stalemate still on.

-The strike has been called by the All India Motor Transport Congress (AIMTC) demanding scrapping of the present toll collection system, which it says is a tool of harassment for truckers while it is seeking a one-time payment of taxes and simplification of TDS procedure.
+The strike has been called by the All India Motor Transport Congress (AIMTC) demanding the scrapping of the present toll collection system, which it says is a tool of harassment for truckers while it is seeking a one-time payment of taxes and simplification of the TDS procedure.

 “We will continue our strike for a toll barrier-free India till the government comes out with some practical solution.
-We are not against paying toll but are demanding that it be levied annually,” AIMTC President Bhim Wadhwa told PTI.
+We are not against paying tolls but are demanding that it be levied annually,” AIMTC President Bhim Wadhwa told PTI.

 Gadkari, however, said, “Government cannot scrap toll as half of about 325 toll booths pertain to private parties which may seek huge claims from the government which can run to Rs 2-3 lakh crore.”